Designers In Their Own Words

 Through the years, the Duncan Anderson Design Lecture Series has invited top professionals to share their knowledge and experience with design students at CSULB.
 This coming year marks the expansion of that series to a bi-monthly event.
 Thanks to Cecelia Anderson-Malcolm and the Duncan Anderson Endowment, CSULB now has an ongoing design lecture series to rival those at private design schools.
 The CSULB Industrial Design Program is working closely with IDSA-LA, and its student chapters, to schedule an exciting line-up of speakers.
 Please let your chapter officers know of professionals you want to meet and hear at future events.

 Due to Covid-19 campus closure and safety, all lectures for the Fall season will be via Zoom only.
 Each lecture will have a specific Zoom ID.
-If you're interested in attending, please contact this year's Guest Speaker Coordinator, Max Beach or the department for the specific Zoom ID.
+If you're interested in attending, please contact this year's Guest Speaker Coordinator, Wesley Woelfel or the department for the specific Zoom ID.

 Thursday, September 10, 7:00-9:45pm

 via Zoom.
 Join Zoom Meeting - https://csulb.zoom.us/j/4843875944

 - Explore and experience the attitudes, behaviors, vocabulary and skills that contribute to effective team collaboration, creative thinking and problem solving.